kf106/SOULS-contract/README.md

 # Use cases

-To demonstrate the use of the contract, we have implemented the [Souls website](https://souls.fi), where the user can log in using their social media profile, and subsequently authorize and mint an NFT of their profile picture, their name, and headline or description.
+To demonstrate the use of the contract, we have implemented the [Souls website](https://souls.fi), where the user can log in using their social media profile, and subsequently authorize and mint an NFT of their profile SOULSure, their name, and headline or description.

 We have thought of the following other uses: